 With financial assistance from his networks in the U.S.A like the 10% tithe from St. Vladimir’s Theological Seminary, and other partners, he mobilized like-minded youth in Acholinyek village and began initiating youth-led and community projects such as brick-making, communal farming, beekeeping, pig farm, clinic construction, village savings and credit union, small library development, and income-generating activities.
 This was the birth of the Northern Uganda Self-Sufficiency Project as a community-based organization.

 Simon, the little boy who once survived the LRA kidnap is now a teacher, role model, mentor, priest, family man with three children, and a loving wife.
 Fr.
 Simon has continued to extend his helping hands to his extended families, orphans and vulnerable children, and the Acholinyek community at large.
-In addition to his pastoral responsibilities, Fr.
+In addition to his pastoral responsibilities under His Grace Bishop Nektarios Kabuye, Fr.
 Simon Menya serves as the Executive Director of the Northern Uganda Self-Sufficiency Project.